Scholarship Adjudicators

 Rodney Dorsey

-Dorsey holds a number of professional memberships that include the College Band Directors National Association, National Association for Music Education, Indiana Bandmasters Association, Kappa Kappa Psi, Tau Beta Sigma (honorary), Phi Mu Alpha Sinfonia and Alpha Phi Alpha Fraternity Incorporated.
+Dorsey’s commitment to community has been demonstrated by his participation on the board of directors for Music for All and the Midwest Clinic.
+He currently serves as the president of the Midwest Clinic.
+Other professional memberships include the College Band Directors National Association, National Association for Music Education, Florida Bandmasters Association, Kappa Kappa Psi, Tau Beta Sigma (honorary), Phi Mu Alpha Sinfonia, and Alpha Phi Alpha Fraternity Incorporated.
+Dorsey is also an elected member of the American Bandmasters Association.
+Most recently Dorsey was named a Yamaha Master Educator.

 Jennifer Jolley